Giant oceanic manta ray: Biology

 The giant oceanic manta ray sometimes visits a cleaning station on a coral reef, where it adopts a near-stationary position for several minutes while cleaner fish consume bits of loose skin and external parasites.
 Such visits occur most frequently at high tide.
 It does not rest on the seabed as do many flat fish, as it needs to swim continuously to channel water over its gills for respiration.

 Males become sexually mature when their disc width is about 4 m, while females need to be about 5 m wide to breed.
 When a female is becoming receptive, one or several males may swim along behind her in a "train".
 During copulation, one of the males grips the female's pectoral fin with his teeth and they continue to swim with their ventral surfaces in contact.
-He inserts his claspers into her cloaca and these form a tube through which the sperm is pumped.
-The pair remains coupled together for several minutes before going their own way.
+He inserts his claspers into her cloaca, and these form a tube through which the sperm is pumped.
+The pair remains coupled for several minutes before going their own way.